GabrielSlima/blog/articles/documentation-utopia.md

         So in other words, having to change the documentation as the requirements changes becomes an inpratical thing.
-The reallity is that if requirements changes during the implementation or deployment phase, you certainly won't have the same time you had before to revaluate your desing and documentation all over again...
+The reallity is that if requirements changes during the implementation or deployment phase, you certainly won't have the same time you had before to revaluate your desing and documentation all over again...with the desing problem, depending on what changes were made on the requirements, can be partially solved by having a verifiable and a desing with loosely coupled and high cohesive elements.
     </p>
     <h4>Does anyone actually reads it?</h4>
     <p>